-As your spring internship comes to a close, you want to make sure that you leave a lasting impression.
-After all, even if your internship doesn’t turn into a full-time gig, the experience and contacts you’ve gained are likely to help you later on.
+As your internship ends, you want to make sure you leave a lasting impression.
+After all, even if your internship doesn’t turn into a full-time gig, the experience and contacts you’ve gained can help you later on.

-Supervising (and hopefully mentoring) an intern isn’t always a walk in the park.
-It can take an ample amount of time and effort, often above and beyond a manager’s normal duties.
+Supervising (and mentoring) an intern isn’t always a walk in the park.
+It can take ample time and effort, often above and beyond a manager’s normal duties.
 Thank your manager — and your manager’s manager — for helping you build your skills.

-If anyone else was instrumental in helping you land the internship — a family friend, a university connection, or an HR recruiter, write them a thank you note, too.
+If others were instrumental in helping you land the internship — a family friend, a university connection, or an HR recruiter, write them a thank-you note, too.

-Listing some accomplishments you’re proud of or noting a valued skill developed during your time at your internship demonstrates to your supervisor the progress you’ve made.
+Demonstrate to your supervisor the progress you’ve made by listing some accomplishments you’re proud of or noting a valued skill developed during your time at your internship.
 Include some lingo that you picked up while on the job for bonus points.
-Let them know what your biggest takeaway from this experience was and how you will carry that with you in the future.
-You can even add your appreciation for their help in “life lessons,” like how to kick the break room vending machine in just the right place whenever it got stuck.
+Let your supervisor know what your biggest takeaway from this experience was and how you will carry that with you in the future.
+You can even add your appreciation for the help in “life lessons,” like how to kick the breakroom vending machine in just the right place whenever it got stuck.

-If you’ve had an amazing internship experience, this company is probably at the top of your list for your full-time job search.
-But you can’t flat out ask for a high-paying, full-time job in an internship thank you note.
+If you’ve had an amazing internship experience, this company is probably at the top of your list for a full-time job.
+But you can’t flat out ask for a high-paying, full-time job in an internship thank-you note.

-Aside from the basics of writing a thank you note (use good paper, check your spelling twice, etc.), don’t forget to make your note stand out.
-Personalize it by making reference to conversations you had, whether about ‘Star Wars” or how to send a company-wide memo.
-And while 89% of employers say it’s ok to send a thank you note via email, going the extra mile to handwrite one can show how meaningful the internship experience was for you.
+Aside from the basics of writing a thank-you note (use good paper, check your spelling twice, write clearly and legibly, etc.), don’t forget to make your note stand out.
+Personalize it by referencing conversations you had, whether about “Star Wars” or how to send a companywide memo.
+Going the extra mile to handwrite a note can show how meaningful the internship experience was for you.

 Subscribe to the